 After that first tasting, I tasted it a second time about three weeks later, and in a tumbler rather than the brandy glass I usually use for tasting.
 The nose came across with the same bready and stone fruit notes.
-The pallet was also the same as the first time around, only with an added woody bitterness on swallowing.
+The palate was also the same as the first time around, only with an added woody bitterness on swallowing.
 The finish then was dominated by that bitter woodiness, with a faint sweetness of toasted sugars and caramel underneath.
 Not as impressive overall as the first time.

 So I tried it again in a brandy glass.
 The nose was immediately richer, like my first impression.
-The pallet was also more like first time, with far less of the bitter wood—though that was still discernible.
+The palate was also more like first time, with far less of the bitter wood—though that was still discernible.
 The finish was peppery, caramel, with the bitter-edged woodiness far less present than in the tumbler.
 Very interesting.